-Entries for the season shall be filed with Secretary of the Regatta Committee at least 24 hours before the first race, accompanied by a certificate of measurement from the official measurer of the club.
-No time allowance shall be allowed any yacht.
+Entries for the season shall be filed with the Secretary of the Regatta Committee at least 24 hours before the first race, accompanied by a certificate of measurement from the official measurer of the club.

 All starts shall be "flying," and shall be one-gun starts.